 For many of us, when we hear the truth we just know it.
 I have no idea what a patient may need until I check them.
 A person may have one small misalignment or be completely worn out.
 Once I check you I’ll tell you what you need and it will be up to you.
 I will set up a recommended care plan for you and you can decide from there.
 Again, a consultation at our office is free.
 You can begin your treatment right away or you can go home and think about it.
 Either way, you have heard the whole truth and nothing but the truth.
 I’ve been here 24 years and I’ll probably be here for another 24 years but don’t wait.
 Starting this as early as possible is key.

-Make your free check-up appointment now and get more specific information about yourself and your body.
+To get more specific information about yourself and your body schedule your appointment today.
 Enough about my story, I want to hear yours.
 We are low key, no pressure, no stress office.
 If you make an appointment with us you’ll get a reminder call in your voicemail or a text.
 That’s it.
 Unless you show up in our office you wont hear from us again.